zblago/EF6TempTableKit/README.md

 ## How it works

 Before brief explanation of how EF6TempTableKit does his work keep in mind that **EF6TempTableKit doesn't affect EF6 default behaviour at all**.
 So, how it works?
 It uses EF6 ability to intercept a generated query before it hits a DB.
 But, before that, it does some digging through the internal/hidden EF6 properties and fields to get needed metadata (e.g. column order) and raw query.
 Using those informations it builds DML and DDL queries.
-When code execution goes through the attached `EF6TempTableKitQueryInterceptor` interceptor, previously generated query is being attached at the begining of the existing query.
+When code execution goes through the attached `EF6TempTableKitQueryInterceptor` interceptor, previously attached queries are being attached at the begining of the intercepted query.

+Describe here how it works with multiple temporary tables mutually connected (keep order...)

 ![Final T-SQL](EF6TempTableKit-T-SQL.png)